+- Urinary infections, bleeding or soreness in the genital or anal areas;

+- Recurrent pain on passing urine or faeces;

+- Blood on underclothes;

+- Sexually transmitted infections;

+- Vaginal soreness or bleeding;

+- Pregnancy in a younger girl where the identity of the father is not disclosed and/or there is secrecy or vagueness about the identity of the father;

+- Physical symptoms such as injuries to the genital or anal area, bruising to buttocks, abdomen and thighs, sexually transmitted disease, presence of semen on vagina, anus, external genitalia or clothing.

+Emotional/behavio ural presentation:

-Indicators in the child: Physical Urinary infections, bleeding or soreness in the genital or anal areas; presentation Recurrent pain on passing urine or faeces; Blood on underclothes; Sexually transmitted infections; Vaginal soreness or bleeding; Pregnancy in a younger girl where the identity of the father is not disclosed and/or there is secrecy or vagueness about the identity of the father; Physical symptoms such as injuries to the genital or anal area, bruising to buttocks, abdomen and thighs, sexually transmitted disease, presence of semen on vagina, anus, external genitalia or clothing.
-Emotional/behavio Makes a disclosure; ural presentation: Demonstrates sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit; Inexplicable changes in behaviour, such as becoming aggressive or withdrawn; Self-harm - eating disorders, self-mutilation and suicide attempts; Poor self-image, self-harm, self-hatred; Reluctant to undress for PE; Running away from home; Poor attention / concentration (world of their own); Sudden changes in school work habits, become truant; Withdrawal, isolation or excessive worrying; Inappropriate sexualised conduct; Sexually exploited or indiscriminate choice of sexual partners; Wetting or other regressive behaviours e.g. thumb sucking; Draws sexually explicit pictures;
+- Makes a disclosure; - Demonstrates sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit; - Inexplicable changes in behaviour, such as becoming aggressive or withdrawn; - Self-harm eating disorders, self-mutilation and suicide attempts; - Poor self-image, self-harm, self-hatred; - Reluctant to undress for PE; - Running away from home; - Poor attention / concentration (world of their own); - Sudden changes in school work habits, become truant; - Withdrawal, isolation or excessive worrying; - Inappropriate sexualised conduct; - Sexually exploited or indiscriminate choice of sexual partners; - Wetting or other regressive behaviours e.g. thumb sucking; - Draws sexually explicit pictures; - Depression.

 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs

+Indicators in the • child:

+- Failure to thrive or, in older children, short stature; - Underweight;

+Physical presentation

-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs may also include neglect of, or unresponsiveness to, a child's basic emotional needs Indicators in the Failure to thrive or, in older children, short stature; child: Underweight; Frequent hunger; Physical Dirty, unkempt condition; presentation Inadequately clothed, clothing in a poor state of repair; Red/lilac mottled skin, particularly on the hands and feet, seen in the winter due to cold;) Swollen limbs with sores that are slow to heal, usually associated with cold injury Abnormal voracious appetite; Dry, sparse hair; Recurrent / untreated infections or skin conditions e.g. severe nappy rash, eczema persistent head lice / scabies/ diarrhoea; or • Unmanaged / untreated health / medical conditions including poor dental health; Frequent accidents or injuries.
-Indicators in the Disinterested or undisturbed by accident or injury; parent: Aggressive towards child or others; Unauthorised attempts to administer medication;
+- Frequent hunger; - Dirty, unkempt condition; - Inadequately clothed, clothing in a poor state of repair; - Red/lilac mottled skin, particularly on the hands and feet, seen in the winter due to cold; - Swollen limbs with sores that are slow to heal, usually associated with cold injury - Abnormal voracious appetite; - Dry, sparse hair; - Recurrent / untreated infections or skin conditions e.g. severe nappy rash, eczema or persistent head lice / scabies/ diarrhoea; - Unmanaged / untreated health / medical conditions including poor dental health; - Frequent accidents or injuries.

+Indicators in the parent: